 Enter: Tuna Croquettes.
 Delicious, delicious patties with red bell pepper (that’s where they get their color), onion, and garlic, fried to golden perfection.
 When topped with the lemon dill aioli… oh my.
 Just amazing.
-And when you use Wild Selections tuna for this, you know you are making a conscientious, sustainable choice.

 Making these croquettes couldn’t be easier, and they (and the aioli) can all be made in your food processor.